 Java Sound supports various audio formats, but their availability depends on the operating system.
 To use some audio format for recording or playing, the format must be supported by your system (sound card drivers).
 Use supported formats as much as possible: PCM; 8 or 16 bits; 8000, 11025, 22050, 44100 Hz.
 The formats are supported by most sound cards.
 Most sound cards support only PCM formats, and even if the driver supports mu-law, then it requires some modification to the software.
 If you need to play or record mu-law data, then the preferred way is to convert it to PCM format through a format converter.

 AudioSystem.getAudioInputStream documentation for details about format conversion.

 Recorded data is kept in a

 DataLine buffer.
 If you did not read from the line for a long time, then an overrun condition will occur, and older data will be replaced with new data.
 This will produce artifacts in the recorded audio data.

 A similar situation occurs with playing.
 If all data from the buffer has been played and no new data is written to the line, then an underrun condition will occur, and silence will be played until you write a new portion of audio data to the line.

 The preferred way to record is to read data in a separate thread to prevent the possible influence of other tasks (for example, UI handling).
 If you use

-SourceDataLine for playing, a separate thread for writing data into the line is also the preferred method to use.
+SourceDataLine for playing, then a separate thread for writing data into the line is also the preferred method to use.
 If you use

-Clip for playing, the
+Clip for playing, then the

-Clip implementation creates such a thread itself.
+Clip implementation creates this type of thread itself.